89jobrien/examples/README.md

 ## Flowcharts

+My go-to diagram that helps to visually represent the steps of a process or workflow.
+They make complex processes easier to understand at a glance.

 ### Example 1: AI Project Workflow

 Simplified overview of the end-to-end process for an AI project, from initial concept to deployment and maintenance.